contagon/handbook/handbook/27-temple-ordinances-for-the-living.md

 #### 27.3.2.6 Appropriate Clothing for a Temple Sealing

-_Bride’s Dress._ A bride’s dress worn in the temple should be white, modest in design and fabric, and free of elaborate ornamentation.
+_Sister’s Dress._ A sister being sealed may wear normal temple clothing (see [38.5.1](38-church-policies-and-guidelines.md#3851-temple-clothing) and [38.5.2](38-church-policies-and-guidelines.md#3852-obtaining-temple-clothing-and-garments)) or a bridal dress during the sealing ceremony.
+A bride’s dress worn in the temple should be white, modest in design and fabric, and free of elaborate ornamentation.
 It also should cover the temple garment.
 Sheer fabric should be lined.

 To be consistent with other dresses worn in the temple, a bride’s dress should have long sleeves or three-quarter sleeves.
 Dresses should not have a train unless it can be pinned up or removed for the sealing ceremony.

 The temple can provide a dress if needed or desired.

-_Groom’s Clothing._ The groom wears normal temple clothing during the sealing ceremony (see [38.5.1](38-church-policies-and-guidelines.md#3851-temple-clothing) and [38.5.2](38-church-policies-and-guidelines.md#3852-obtaining-temple-clothing-and-garments)).
-He may wear formal clothing outside the temple for photographs after the ceremony.
+_Brother’s Clothing._ A brother being sealed wears normal temple clothing during the sealing ceremony (see [38.5.1](38-church-policies-and-guidelines.md#3851-temple-clothing) and [38.5.2](38-church-policies-and-guidelines.md#3852-obtaining-temple-clothing-and-garments)).
+He may wear formal clothing outside the temple.

 _Guests’ Clothing._ Those who attend a sealing ceremony should wear clothing similar to what they would wear to a sacrament meeting.
 They should avoid wearing clothing that is casual or that does not cover the temple garment.
 They should also avoid wearing clothing that is overly formal, like tuxedos.